PatrickRWells/115L-Wi2024/README.md

 If you have any questions.
 Please feel free to reach out to me on Canvas or come to my office hours.

-These instructions will be the same for all the assignment in this course.
+These instructions will be the same for all the assignments in this course.

 **1. Create a Private Repository**